125 University Avenue, Suite 210, Palo Alto, CA 94301 phone: (650) 321-6118 email: email@example.com

 This small house, originally built in Louisiana, pays respect to local historical house types of the dogtrot and the shotgun.
 Its use of vernacular materials and minimal detailing make it both an ode to local traditions while still retaining a universal character.
 The house was destroyed in 2005; however, it was rebuilt in Ramseur, North Carolina in 2012.

 This minimal cabin is located on the slope of a river valley in Durango, Colorado.
 There is an interior portion of the cabin sized at 12'x24', and there is a same-sized exterior porch.
-The two entry doors can be sealed with metal shutters for fires, large animals and piece of mind.
+The two entry doors can be sealed with metal shutters for fires, large animals and peace of mind.

 Los Altos Hills, CA